MatthiasGwiozda/shopping-list/notes/testcases/mealCollection.md

 - define a meal with a related component.
 Select this meal in the mealCollection
      - The meal should be selectable

+- open the select for all the meals.
+    - The meals should be sorted alphabetically